SAFTY Program Shines on KEYT News

 About Casa Pacifica

-Headquartered in Camarillo, California, Casa Pacifica is the largest non-profit provider of children’s and adolescent mental health services in Ventura and Santa Barbara Counties.
-It’s nationally accredited programs and services include residential treatment, therapeutic behavioral services, wraparound services, mobile crisis response, transitional youth services, school-based mental health services and foster care services along with a fully certified, diploma-granting Non-Public School for grades K-12.
-Casa Pacifica specializes in treating children and youth who struggle with complex mental health challenges including anxiety, depression and emotional dysregulation.
-Nearly 52,500 children have been admitted to one of its programs since its founding in 1994.
+Headquartered in Camarillo, California, Casa Pacifica is the largest nonprofit provider of children’s and adolescent mental health services in Ventura and Santa Barbara Counties.
+Our nationally accredited programs include residential treatment, therapeutic behavioral services, wraparound care, transitional youth services, school-based mental health services and foster care support, along with a fully certified, diploma-granting Non-Public School serving grades K–12.
+Casa Pacifica specializes in treating youth facing complex mental health challenges such as anxiety, depression, and emotional dysregulation.
+Since 1994, Casa Pacifica has helped transform the lives of nearly 54,600 at-risk children and youth.

-To learn more or to get involved, email info@casapacifica.org or call 805-366-4040.
+For more information or to get involved, email info@casapacifica.org or call 805-366-4040.